The number of real zeros of elliptic polynomials: Introduction and main results

-\end{enumerate} \end{theorem} With Theorem \ref{Th1.1} and delicate analytical tools, we can establish precise asymptotics for the variance $\Var[N_n(a,b)]$.
-The advantage of using Theorem \ref{Th1.1} lies in the fact that we can handle the case where the interval $(a,b)$ depends on $n$.
-In particular, we show that $\Var[N_n(a,b)]$ admits a complete asymptotic expansion provided that $(a,b)$ does not shrink too rapidly as $n\to \infty$. \begin{theorem}[Asymptotic expansions for variances] Write $\alpha_n=\sqrt n\alpha(a,b).$ \begin{enumerate} \item Assume first that $|\alpha_n|\to \infty$ as $n\to \infty$.
+\end{enumerate} \end{theorem} By leveraging Theorem \ref{T1.1} and rigorously applying Taylor expansions, we derive precise asymptotic expressions for the variance $\Var[N_n(a,b)]$ in the large $n$ limit.
+The key advantage of Theorem \ref{T1.1} is its applicability to cases where the interval $(a,b)$ depends on $n$.
+Specifically, we establish a complete asymptotic expansion for $\Var[N_n(a,b)]$, provided that the interval $(a,b)$ does not contract too rapidly as $n \to \infty$. \begin{theorem}[Variance asymptotic expansions] Write $\alpha_n=\sqrt n\alpha(a,b).$ \begin{enumerate} \item Assume first that $|\alpha_n|\to \infty$ as $n\to \infty$.
 Let

 where $\lfloor\cdot\rfloor$ denotes the integer part.
 Then